 A Payless ShoeSource store in Arroyo Grande closed in 2017, when the company filed for Chapter 11 bankruptcy.
 The Five Cities Center spot is now a Blaze Pizza restaurant.

-The last Hallmark store in San Luis Obispo County will close its doors in August.
+The last Hallmark store in San Luis Obispo County closed its doors in August.

-The store had called the Madonna Plaza shopping center home for nearly 40 years, opened 281 Madonna Road, Suite A, in 1981.
+The store, which had called the Madonna Plaza shopping center home for nearly 40 years, opened 281 Madonna Road, Suite A, in 1981.

 These local shops and stores also closed in 2019: